 Review the application procedures online for audit students and for deadlines.

 Applicants who are 60 years of age or older will be admitted to part-time studies regardless of previous academic background.
 They may register in courses for credit or register as audit students.
 The normal academic regulations will apply.

 Applicants 60 years or older may also be admitted to full-time studies on an individual basis.
 Tuition fees only will be waived for Senior citizens (60 years of age by start date of lectures).
-Contact the Recruitment & Admissions Office at firstname.lastname@example.org for application procedures and deadlines.
+Review the application procedures online for senior students and for deadlines.

 Students applying from outside Ontario will be required to present evidence of equivalent standing, including those required courses listed in the section Ontario Secondary School Applicants Program Specific Requirements.
-Academic standings deemed to be equivalent are listed in the previous section Academic Course Equivalencies - Out of Province Specific Requirements.
+Academic standings deemed to be equivalent are listed in the Undergraduate Admissions Toolkit and in the International Admissions Toolkit.